JOE’S WORDS OF WISDOM

 Here is a bit of advice for any of you who want to go into business.
 Quite a few years ago my wife, Kate, came to me and said, “Joe, you should read this book about small business.”

 I replied, “You have to be kidding me.”
-At that point in my life I had multiple successful businesses that I had started.
+At that point in my life, I already had multiple successful businesses that I had started.
 Kate’s response was, “This is everything that you tell people who want to go into business themselves.”

 I did end up reading the book.
-The book is called The E- Myth; Why Most Businesses Don’t Work and What to Do About It by Michael Gerber.
-I highly recommend it for anybody who is thinking about going into any business.
+The book is called The E-Myth; Why Most Businesses Don’t Work and What to Do About It by Michael Gerber.
+I highly recommend it to anybody who is thinking about going into any business.
 Now when people come to me about going into business, I tell them to go buy the book, read it, and, if they want to discuss anything about it, give me a call.

 Over the years I’ve learned some simple facts that are true in any business and any workplace that I would like to share with you.